AgentBUB/AgentBUB/README.md

 - 🌱 I’m currently learning more about front and backend web development.
 - 👨‍💻 All of my projects will be available at [agentbub.dev][website], [shadowdevs.com][sdwebsite], or here on Github.
 - 👯 Both [Shadow Development][sdpartner] and me are always looking for new partners, associates, and friends!
-- 🥅 2024 Goals: Continue to build projects and secure myself a solid job.
+- 🥅 2025 Goals: Push myself within the job I get to gain experience within my career field.
 - 📫 How to reach me: [contact me on my website][website] or use social media.
 - ⚡ Fun fact: I have been developing since 2017, but back then it was Roblox, haha.